R1. Required Instruction

 b.
 Name and location of the HSD/HSE program provider.

 c.
-Description of how services will be delivered and coordinated throughout the student's Career Development Period (CDP).
+Detailed description of how services will be delivered and coordinated throughout the student's Career Development Period (CDP).

 d.
-Requirement for reporting to the center by month-end cheating incidents and data irregularities that may flag staff or student misconducts.
+Detailed plan for executing center monthly reporting protocol on cheating incidents and data irregularities that may flag staff or student misconduct.

 f.
-Methods for determining student enrollment, progress, and completion in the online HSD program.
+Detail methods for determining student enrollment, and diploma completion in the online HSD program.

 i.
 Nondiscrimination clauses and commitments to adhere to all applicable state and federal laws with regard to students with disabilities (e.g., IDEA, Section 504 of the Rehabilitation Act, ADA, etc.)

-Centers must adhere to the following requirements when implementing online high school diploma programs:
+MOUs and/or contracts must also adhere to the following requirements when implementing online high school diploma programs:

 a.
 All guidelines and requirements established by the online high school diploma program.